 1 deal with this?
 Okay.
 I got to tell her the truth.
-I 2 said, "No, Mrs. Grace.
+I said, "No, Mrs. Grace.
 I don't go to church anymore."
-I 3 said, "I follow the ways of my grandfathers and 4 grandmothers and I honour them."
+I 2 3 said, "I follow the ways of my grandfathers and grandmothers and I honour them."
 "Oh, that's nice."
-So 5 that was one hurdle.
-6 Next hurdle was my mother.
-My mother died 7 at 93, 2014.
-And she called me evil right until then 8 because she knew that I followed the ways of our 9 grandfathers and grandmothers.
-10 The day that I knew was 1989, that I knew at 11 that moment.
-I'm in my house on 608 River Grove up that 12 way.
-And I just I don't know what happened that day.
-I 13 guess I woke up and I'm, you know, going about my business.
-14 All of a sudden I just knew that it was like if something 15 was moving into my body it was coming in pretty good and 16 strong.
-And I said, "I know who I am and I know where I 17 come from.
-And I don't ever have to ask anybody's 18 permission to be who I am.
-And no one will ever sway me 19 from that.
+So 4 that was one hurdle.
+5 Next hurdle was my mother.
+My mother died 6 7 at 93, 2014.
+And she called me evil right until then because she knew that I followed the ways of our 8 9 grandfathers and grandmothers.
+The day that I knew was 1989, that I knew at 10 that moment.
+I'm in my house on 608 River Grove up that 11 12 way.
+And I just -- I don't know what happened that day.
+I guess I woke up and I'm, you know, going about my business.
+13 All of a sudden I just knew that it was like if something 14 was moving into my body it was coming in pretty good and 15 strong.
+And I said, "I know who I am and I know where I 16 come from.
+And I don't ever have to ask anybody's 17 18 permission to be who I am.
+And no one will ever sway me from that.
 Not the queen.
 Not the pope."
-I'd like to 20 talk to those two too someday.
-21 (LAUGHTER/RIRES) 22 ELDER BELINDA VANDENBROECK: And just have a 23 good chat with them.
-And I knew from that day no one would 24 ever sway me from who I am, no matter who it is.
-And that 25 day was a good day.
+I'd like to 19 talk to those two too someday.
+20 21 (LAUGHTER/RIRES) 22 ELDER BELINDA VANDENBROECK: And just have a 23 good chat with them.
+And I knew from that day no one would ever sway me from who I am, no matter who it is.
+And that 24

+25 day was a good day.

-1 So my life, my goal in life is to keep 2 teaching the kind and gentle way.
-And I want to say to all 3 the men, our Indigenous men in Canada, today I am asking 4 you to look after your children, protect your women and 5 grandmothers.
-From this moment on you have to think about 6 that, otherwise, we're here another 100 years talking about 7 the same thing and we can't afford to do that.
-8 Do not hurt your children.
-Do not hurt your 9 wives.
-I'm not talking to the white guys in this country 10 because they'll keep doing whatever they're doing, 11 believing whatever they want to believe.
-But if they want 12 to have a chat with me I'm ready for them too, because if 13 we talk about prevention it starts at the home.
-It's a 14 fathers, the mothers, the brothers and the sisters.
-You 15 have to look after each other.
-That's what I know for 16 sure.
+So my life, my goal in life is to keep teaching the kind and gentle way.
+And I want to say to all the men, our Indigenous men in Canada, today I am asking you to look after your children, protect your women and grandmothers.
+From this moment on you have to think about that, otherwise, we're here another 100 years talking about the same thing and we can't afford to do that.

+Do not hurt your children.
+Do not hurt your 8 I'm not talking to the white guys in this country 9 wives. because they'll keep doing whatever they're doing, 10 believing whatever they want to believe.
+But if they want 11 12 to have a chat with me I'm ready for them too, because if we talk about prevention it starts at the home.
+It's a 13 fathers, the mothers, the brothers and the sisters.
+You 14 have to look after each other.
+That's what I know for 15 16 sure.
+And to all the families of the murdered and 17

 17 And to all the families of the murdered and 18 missing women, I love you and I'll be there for you any 19 time.

-20 (APPLAUSE/APPLAUDISSEMENT) 21 MS. KATHERINE WHITECLOUD: Thank you very 22 much, Grandmother Belinda.
-23 Grandma Shingoose.
-24 MS. GERALDINE SHINGOOSE: Hello.
+21MS.
+KATHERINE WHITECLOUD: Thank you very22much, Grandmother Belinda.23Grandma Shingoose.24MS.
+GERALDINE SHINGOOSE: Hello.
 Bonjour.

-25 My name is Gerry Shingoose.
+My name is Gerry Shingoose.
 My spirit names are Sky Woman